The Best Generators to Keep Your Home Powered Up

-With all of that in mind, we’ve rounded up nine of the most well-reviewed generators for home use to make choosing the right generator easy.
-These generators have been vetted by consumers like you and will get the job done even under the worst conditions.
+With all of that in mind, we’ve rounded up the top-rated generators for your home to keep things running even under the worst conditions.

 Best Overall: DuroMax XP1200 EH

-Popular Mechanics included the DuroMax XP1200EH portable generator among its top picks for generators, and for good reason.
+The DuroMax XP1200EH portable generator is a top pick for people who want uninterrupted power in case of unexpected outages.
 This heavy-duty portable generator gives you up to 20 hours of power.
 It runs on gas or propane for extra flexibility and delivers 9,500 running watts of power to your home’s key lights, appliances and power tools.
-Like all portable generators, you’ll need to use it outside because of the exhaust it admits, but otherwise, it should do the job in most situations.
+Like all portable generators, you’ll need to use it outside because of the exhaust it emits, but otherwise, it should do the job in most situations — and do it well.